Quitch/Queller-AI/README.md

 #### MAYBEFIX

 - Doesn't handle enemy walls well
-- Late game performance issues on planets where it has produced a lot of fabbers - might be fixed by upcoming performance improvements to AI fabber tests

 #### WONTFIX

-- Ignores the unit preferences of AI personalities
+- Ignores the unit preferences of client/UI AI personality mods
 - Will use fabbers to construct factories when the commander should really do it

 #### CANTFIX